 You’ll need to format your USB flash drive to FAT32 or exFAT before you use it to move your games to your Raspberry Pi.
 You can format it on macOS using the Disk Utility application, or on Windows by right-clicking on the flash drive then selecting Format.

-Next, create a new folder on your USB flash drive and name it “retropie”.
+retropie.
 Eject the flash drive from your usual computer and plug it into your Raspberry Pi.
 RetroPie will now create folders on the USB flash drive for you.
-This should only take a few minutes, and you’ll know it’s complete when the LED on your Raspberry Pi stops blinking.
+This should only take a few minutes.
+You’ll know it’s complete when the LED on your Raspberry Pi stops blinking.

 Remove the USB flash drive from your Raspberry Pi and plug it back into your usual computer.
 You’ll now see a vast array of folders on the drive, named after all your favourite consoles, in

 Plug the USB flash drive back into your Raspberry Pi once more and wait for the LED to stop blinking.
-The transfer time will depend on how many ROMs you’re transferring, so don’t worry if it takes a while.
+The transfer time depends on how many ROMs you’re transferring, so don’t worry if it takes a while.
 We recommend using this time to make yourself a nice cup of tea.

-Eject the USB flash drive, then restart your Raspberry Pi by selecting Start on your controller, followed by Quit and then Restart EmulationStation.
-Once your Raspberry Pi restarts, you’ll find all your games uploaded and ready to play.
+Eject the USB flash drive, then restart your Raspberry Pi by selecting Start on your controller, followed by Quit, and then RestartEmulationStation.

 Makers across the world have used Raspberry Pi and RetroPie to build arcade systems and homebrew handheld consoles to play their favourite games.
 Here are some of our favourites:

-We see a lot of Raspberry Pi Zero retro gaming mods, but we think this one might just take the biscuit
+We see a lot of Raspberry Pi Zero retro gaming mods, but we think this one might just take the biscuit.

-Using a Raspberry Pi Zero, it’s fairly easy to create your own Cart at minimal cost
+Using a Raspberry Pi Zero, it’s fairly easy to create your own Cart at minimal cost!